 As the Ecomuseum Zoo is a non-profit organization, admission revenue represents a significant contribution from visitors to keep the zoo running and to ensure animal well-being.
 Please note that all the animals are visible, even if some observation points have changed.
 The prices therefore remain fixed for this year, in order to give us the chance to mitigate the impacts of the crisis.
 We have evaluated everything seriously and we still consider the experience to be profitable for visitors.

 Yes, we remain accessible.
-However, you will have to "break" the one-way path once during your visit.
+However, you will have to "break" the one-way path once during your visit in order to avoid the stairs in the ducks' aviary.
 Our team can tell you the safest way to get around the site to avoid close contact with other visitors.
-Note, however, that it might be a good idea to postpone your visit until the fall, when the measures might have eased.